SuperOfficeDocs/superoffice-docs/docs/api/netserver/preferences/preferences.md

 * SentryPreferanceCache
 * UserGroupCahce

-However, programmers can create their own preferences to the database that controls their application.
+However, programmers can create their own preferences in the database that controls their application.

 To find an overview of the available references, we may use methods such as `GetSections()` and `GetKeys()` exposed in the `SoPreference` class.